lorrli274/next/courses/original/Database Fundamentals/Lessons/Basic Queries/08-Ordering Results.md

 ```

-One of the most useful ways to write an `ORDER BY` statement is using an alias.
+One of the most useful ways to write an `ORDER BY` statement is using an **alias**.
 The query below will return the employees ordered by their last name and then first name:

 ```sql